-How do I use scoring?
+How to use scoring?

 Scoring helps you track and rate customer actions.
 You can use the insights that you collect to measure the value of your contact database.
 Scoring points are a dynamic value that you can increase, decrease or remove depending on your business goals.
 You can decide which user behavior to award with extra points and which to ignore.